luca-heltai/numerical-analysis-2022-2023/README.md

 All course material is available at

 https://github.com/luca-heltai/numerical-analysis-2022-2023 (this github repository)

+## Recordings

+In order to access recordings of the lectures, you need to be registered as a Team user at the university of Trieste.

+Interested students should send a request to didattica.dmg@units.it, indicating that they are Sissa students, taking Prof. Heltai's course and need credentials to access Teams, accompanied by the following information:

+- first and last name
+- place and date of birth
+- tax code
+- address of residence or domicile in Italy
+- scanned copy of valid front/back ID document
 # Syllabus 2022-2023
 Four Modules of 12h each (1.5 CFU for each module), for a total of 48h, 6 CFU
 ## Frontal Lectures